seebi/cimd/README.md

 ## Specification

-This section describes the details about JSON data artifact (`__metadata__.json`) document which holds your custom pipeline metadata.
+This section describes the details about the JSON data artifact (`__metadata__.json`) which holds your pipeline metadata.

 ### Location

 In your pipeline description, create a job which provides a JSON artifact adhering to the schema at the path `__metadata__.json`.

-An example `.gitlab-ci.yml`, which creates some basic metadata items, is available at [gitlab.com/seebi/gitlab-pipeline-metadata](https://gitlab.com/seebi/gitlab-pipeline-metadata/-/blob/main/.gitlab-ci.yml?ref_type=eb2b4498).
+An example `.gitlab-ci.yml`, which creates some basic metadata items, is available at [gitlab.com/seebi/gitlab-pipeline-metadata][example-pipeline].

 ### Content